az4mary/business_review/projects/zyne-homepage/patch/uniform-font-asset.md

 ## 3. Local Dry-Run & Verification Procedure

-With native `npm` fully operational on the local machine, the developer must verify execution matching the behavior of the GitHub runner environment:
+With native `npm` fully operational on the local machine, you must verify execution matching the behavior of the GitHub runner environment:

 1. **Navigate to the core workspace:**
 ```bash